TFBoys: 2017–present: Individual activities and "Our Time"

-In 2017, the group starred in their own drama Boy Hood, an inspirational youth drama which focuses on baseball.
+In 2017, the group starred in their own drama Boy Hood, an inspirational youth drama focused on baseball.
 The main OST for Boyhood "Go!
 Amigo" hit number 1 Billboard China V Chart for 4 weeks in a row.
 They also won Top Group of the Year at the 5th V Chart Awards for a second consecutive time.

 On August 11 and 13, TFBoys held their 4th anniversary concert titled 'Alive Four' in Nanjing.
 On the 13th, they posted on Weibo that they would be donating 100 million yuan to the victims and rescue efforts of the 2017 Jiuzhaigou earthquake.
 The earthquake was a 7.0 magnitude and killed more than 25 people.
 That same year, the group announced that the members will set up their own personal studios to focus on their own individual activities.

-Roy Wang's endorsements have a more international appeal.
-His includes Paris L'Oreal brand ambassador, H&M China new generation image spokesperson, Oreo brand ambassador, HP Star series spokesperson, Chopard brand ambassador, FILA brand spokesperson, Xiaomi smartphone endorser, and Line Friends global chief creative officer.
-In March and April 2018, Wang Yuan fans' purchases exceeded 13.93 million yuan alone.
+Roy Wang's endorsements have been notable for international appeal.
+They include Paris L'Oreal brand ambassador, H&M China new generation image spokesperson, Oreo brand ambassador, HP Star series spokesperson, Chopard brand ambassador, FILA brand spokesperson, Xiaomi smartphone endorser, and Line Friends global chief creative officer.
+In March and April 2018, Wang's fans' purchases exceeded 13.93 million yuan alone.
 In October last year, the "TFBoys Business Value Insight", produced by the First Financial and Economic Data Center, wrote: "The price level of the consumer group of Roy Wang influence radiation is the highest among the TFBoys..."

 In 2018, TFBoys released a book titled "2023: Non-Fiction Growth Story" for their 5th anniversary to showcase the struggles and successes as a group.
 On August 2, TFBoys attended the unveiling of their wax figures at Madame Tussauds Shanghai.

 On August 5, 2023, the group released new single titled "See You Tomorrow".
 On August 5, the group held their 10th Anniversary concert titled "Ten-year engagement (十年之约)" in Xi'an, China, driving Xi 'an tourism GDP up to 460 million.